We’ve put together some commonly asked questions to give you more information about us.

 Access to experts

-Our barristers have access to a network of medical and non-medical experts which we can instruct on your behalf.
+Our barristers have access to a network of independent medical and non-medical experts who we can instruct on your behalf.

 Professional representation in hearings